-Instead of the traditional leather trim, the Leica Q2 Reporter is equipped with a ‘body armor’ made of Kevlar, a synthetic material widely used in the production of high-grade protective clothing.
+Instead of the traditional leather trim, the Leica Q2 Reporter is equipped with a ‘body armor’ made of Aramid Fiber, a synthetic material widely used in the production of high-grade protective clothing.
 This is perfectly complemented by the camera’s matte-green finish, achieved with a particularly scratch and abrasion resistant paint.
 The result is an exterior that is both hard-wearing and discreet.

 A Monochrom variant of the Q2 Reporter will be made available in March 2022.